Skip to main content

 Meaningfully addressing contemporary problems asks that you take a definitive stance on a multi-faceted issue, already a near impossibility for a system that wants to court as many ticket-buyers as possible.
 Resolving real-world issues requires concrete action, but how to answer today’s issues in a two-hour piece of media?
 As a result, mainstream media seldom discusses social division except in very broad strokes.
 Hollywood, like the culture it is born from, valorizes harmony in the abstract, but it does little to champion the actual labor that goes into building bridges across people of different viewpoints.

 In short, films face an uphill climb in actively trying to create Utopia.
 Mass media isn’t naturally equipped to rally the social consciousness in such a way that it meaningfully directs the masses to meaningful change.
+Audiences don't take well to being chastised over the silver screen, and that's when you can get filmmakers to speak up in the first place.

 A couple of things to note about Raya and the Last Dragon: it takes a strong "all are punish'd" approach to its view of societal division, and its solution is more or less for people to simply choose to put down their spears and hold hands.
 One thing that separates this movie from more awkward bids for peace like Crash, though, is that the film doesn't try applying this to real-world conflicts that have much deeper roots than the film acknowledges.
 Divorcing this film's conflict from real-world issues can help the audience view their own feelings of anger objectively, but there is a downside to keeping the conflict so removed from reality.